G. Brint Ryan: Ryan LLC

 Ryan worked at Coopers & Lybrand, now PricewaterhouseCoopers, as a public accountant in 1989.
 He founded Ryan LLC as a CPA firm in 1991.
 By the end of 1997, Ryan had helped to grow the company to 75 employees, added new offerings, and increased the number of clients outside of Texas.
 By 2010, the company had grown to 42 locations across North America and the United Kingdom and recovered nearly $1.5 billion for its clients.

-While serving as CEO and chairman of Ryan LLC, he has received numerous awards.
+While CEO and chairman of Ryan LLC, he has received numerous awards.
 In 2011, Ryan was named one of Texas Monthly's 25 Most Powerful Texans.
 Irish America honored him on its Business 100 list for Irish-American leaders in 2013 and 2015.
 In 2014, he won a Stevie award for Executive of the Year in Accounting.
 In 2017, Ryan received the Wings of Eagles Presidential Award from the University of North Texas for his impact on the University.
 That same year, he was also ranked number 44 in the Glassdoor Highest Rated CEO's Employee Choice Rankings for a large company, and was included in the Dallas 500 list of most powerful business leaders in Dallas by D Magazine, and Irish America's Wall Street 50 list.
 In 2018, Ryan was named as one of Dallas Business Journal's Most Admired CEOs in North Texas.

 In 2019, Ryan was selected for membership to the Horatio Alger Association of Distinguished Americans, Inc. That same year, he was also named to the 2020 Dallas 500 List of Most Influential Business Leaders by D CEO Magazine.

 In 2021, Ryan was recognized by Glassdoor as the second highest rated CEO during the COVID-19 Pandemic.
 In 2022, Ryan was named to D CEO’s 2022 Dallas 500 List.
 This annual publication profiles the most influential business, civic, and nonprofit leaders in North Texas from a wide range spectrum of industries.
 In that same year, Ryan received the inaugural Career Achievement Award at the 2022 Dallas Business Journal Most Admired CEO’s event for his professional and civic achievements.

 As of 2022, Ryan LLC has 113 locations, which includes operations in Singapore, Australia, Canada, India, the Netherlands, the Philippines, the United Kingdom and others, with an annual revenue of over $700 million.